PTsolvers/Chmy.jl/docs/src/getting_started.md

 # Getting Started with Chmy.jl

 [Chmy.jl](https://github.com/PTsolvers/Chmy.jl) is powered by [KernelAbstractions.jl](https://github.com/JuliaGPU/KernelAbstractions.jl) and it is a backend-agnostic toolkit for finite difference computations on multi-dimensional computational staggered grids.
-In this introductory tutorial, we will show the essence of Chmy.jl in which we resolved a simple 2D diffusion problem.
+In this introductory tutorial, we will showcase the essence of Chmy.jl in which we resolve a simple explicit 2D diffusion problem.
 The full code of the tutorial material is available under [diffusion_2d.jl](https://github.com/PTsolvers/Chmy.jl/blob/main/examples/diffusion_2d.jl).

 ## Basic Diffusion